An intensive, practical course designed to produce professional writers and compelling scripts.

 You’ll hone your writing for performance skills, while also acquiring the necessary professional knowledge needed to negotiate the industry.

-Alongside completing a minimum of three polished scripts for theatre, radio and TV/film, you’ll meet scriptwriting agents and industry specialists and learn how best to pitch your work in a highly competitive field.
+Alongside completing a minimum of three polished scripts for theatre, radio and TV/film, you’ll hear from industry specialists and learn how best to pitch your work in a highly competitive field.

 We recognise the importance of equipping you, as a scriptwriter, with the knowledge of how to produce your work.
-You’ll have the opportunity to record your own radio plays, stage your theatre pieces and shoot and edit your TV/Film projects within our supportive environment.
+You'll be encouraged to engage with the local creative community, with access to the production resources of the University, to realise your own radio, theatre and film projects.

-The key components, including structure, characterisation, visual storytelling and dialogue.
+Learn the key components of scriptwriting, including structure, characterisation, visual storytelling and dialogue.

 Writing for Theatre and Radio